 We can also compare the steel man argument to devil’s advocacy and its cinematic spin-off the Tenth Man Rule.
 A devil’s advocate identifies a prevalent position or orthodoxy and argues against it for the sake of exposing its potential weaknesses.
 While devil’s advocacy conjures up a dissenting viewpoint, steelmanning takes an existing counter position with the intent to make it as strong as possible.
 But beware, both devil’s advocacy and steel man argument require a fair bit of willpower.

 The Steelmanning Challenge

 Taking contrarian viewpoints that go against everything we believe can be daunting.
+But it can also be useful, for example when taking the Ideological Turing Test.
 For the ultimate steelmanning challenge I propose the following three steps.